Simvastatin Interactions

 Simvastatin + red yeast rice

 highRed yeast rice contains monacolin K, which is chemically identical to the prescription statin lovastatin.
-Adding it to simvastatin stacks two statins with similar mechanisms and metabolism, sharply increasing the risk of myopathy, rhabdomyolysis, and liver injury.
+Adding it to simvastatin stacks two statins with the same mechanism and metabolism, adding to the risk of muscle injury, rhabdomyolysis, and liver problems.

 Simvastatin + st. john's wort